VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 ## Fair warning

 Not every language server implements the entire LSP specification.
-The features they offer depend on the implementation.
+The features of LSP servers may not be consistent between servers.

 For example, intelephense can show diagnostics in real time, there is no need to save the file to get new diagnostics.
 But [rust-analyzer](https://github.com/rust-lang/rust-analyzer), the language server for rust, can only update diagnostics after saving the file.